 Our service begins promptly at 10:30 am with a brief time of welcome, announcements, and greeting.
 We transition from this opening with a time of silent reflection and prayer to prepare our hearts and minds for worship.

 We combine joy and reverence in musical style and worship experience as an expression of our Christian experience.
 We know the seriousness of our sin against a holy God and the joy of His forgiveness through Jesus Christ.
 Our worship is intentional, attentive, joyful, and reverent.
 Our songs are a mixture of old hymns and contemporary choruses.
 All of them seek to be rooted in Scripture.
 We have a praise team and choir to help lead our congregational singing.
-Generally, we sing 4-5 congregational songs and have 1 choir anthem.
-Learn more about our music ministry.
+Click here to learn more about our music ministry.

 Prayer and Scripture Reading

-We are committed to expositional preaching as our regular teaching diet.
+We are committed to expositional preaching.
 Expositional preaching makes the point of a particular biblical passage the point of the sermon.
 The preacher reads, explains, and applies the passage to our lives.
 Sermon series alternate between Old and New Testament books.
 (Sermons last between 40-45 minutes.)
 Check out our sermons page or see our current series to listen to a sermon.

 Lord's Supper and Baptism